RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription_peering.md

 ## Example Usage - AWS

-The following example shows how a subscription can be peered with a AWS VPC.
+The following example shows how a subscription can be peered with a AWS VPC using the rediscloud and google providers.
-The terraform output value shows how an example `aws ec2 accept-vpc-peering-connection` command can be returned for the user to accept the peering request.

 ```hcl
 resource "rediscloud_subscription" "example" {